k8ssandra/k8ssandra-operator/docs/content/en/tasks/monitor/vector/_index.md

 ## Enabling Vector agent

 Vector agent is enabled by default for Cassandra pods.
-To enable Vector agent for all the other pods, you need to add a `.spec.cassandra.telemetry` section in the `K8ssandraCluster` manifest:
+To enable Vector agent for Stargate and Reaper, you need to add a `.spec.stargate.telemetry` and a `.spec.reaper.telemetry` sections respectively in the `K8ssandraCluster` manifest with `.vector.enabled: true`:

 ```yaml
 apiVersion: k8ssandra.io/v1alpha1